-The Veteran's appeal for recognition of his child(ren) as a helpless child due to permanent incapacity for self-support prior to age 18 was denied because the Veteran did not provide any information indicating that his children were permanently incapable of self-support by reason of a mental or physical condition at the time they turned 18.
+The Veteran's appeal for recognition of his child(ren) as a helpless child due to permanent incapacity for self-support prior to age 18 was denied because the Veteran did not provide any information indicating that his children were permanently incapable of self-support by reason of mental or physical condition at the time they turned 18.

 The deciding factor: The Veteran failed to submit probative evidence or lay statements explaining why his child(ren) are incapable of self-support prior to their 18th birthday.